jbakse/compform_site/content/strategy/index.md

 #### Proximity Cull Placement

 Place points randomly, but reject a point if it is too close to an existing point or too far from all existing points.
-In the example below, three points have already been placed and a four point is about to be added.
-Three possible locations are shown are shown.
+In the example below, three points have already been placed and a fourth point is about to be added.
+Three possible locations are shown.
 One is too close and one is too far, so they are rejected.
 The third location is okay, and a point is added at that location.

 <div class="three-up">